nodejs/admin/transfer-repo-into-the-org.md

 See [NPM Management](./npm-management.md) on more about the Node.js foundation npm account.

-## Step 5.
-Fix integrations and Webhooks

-If the repository has previously configured external integrations and webhooks (for example, the Travis CI), do know that we do not allow third-party applications integrated into the organization.
-It's fine to keep the per-repository webhooks or add new ones, but a lot of external services require permissions to read the list of repositories of the organization in addition to webhooks, so the previous integrations may stop working once the repository is transferred.

-It is possible to bring Travis integration back using the Node.js GitHub bot.
-See the guide on [enabling Travis in a repository under the Node.js GitHub organization][].

 [coc]: https://github.com/nodejs/admin/blob/master/CODE_OF_CONDUCT.md
 [GitHub's documentation on transferring repos]: https://help.github.com/articles/about-repository-transfers/
 [Node.js GitHub Organization Management Policy]: https://github.com/nodejs/TSC/blob/master/GitHub-Org-Management-Policy.md#repositories
 [the contributing guide]: https://github.com/nodejs/node/blob/master/CONTRIBUTING.md
 [the issue tracker of the Node.js admin repository]: https://github.com/nodejs/admin/issues
-[enabling Travis in a repository under the Node.js GitHub organization]: ./enable-travis-under-nodejs.md